juliaguida/oystercard/thermostat_es6/walkthroughs/dom.md

 [Back to the Challenge](../dom.md)

-You don't need to include anything to use the browser's DOM functions - there'll built right into the browser!
+You don't need to include anything to use the browser's DOM functions - they're built right into the browser!

 Before you address the thermostat, make sure that you understand some basic DOM concepts: `document.querySelector`, `document.querySelectorAll`, event listeners (`.addEventListener`), and callbacks.